Mike Trout's Success and Achievements in Timeline

 2013: American League Leader in Times on Base

-In 2013, Mike Trout led the American League in times on base.
+In 2013, Mike Trout led the American League in times on base, demonstrating his ability to get on base consistently.

 2014: AL MVP Award

-In 2014, Mike Trout won his first American League (AL) Most Valuable Player (MVP) award.
+In 2014, Mike Trout won his first American League (AL) Most Valuable Player (MVP) Award, marking a significant career milestone.

 In 2015, Mike Trout finished second in the voting for American League (AL) Most Valuable Player (MVP).